Enabling Next Generation Dark Energy and Epoch of Reionization Radio Observatories with the MOFF Correlator: Modular design

 In the module approach to parallelization, inter-module communication is required at several different stages.
 In the gridding stage (row b), the kernel used to grid can overlap the boundary of adjacent modules.
 In this case a copy of the digital antenna signal needs to be provided to the neighboring module(s).
 The gridding kernels are usually about the size of the antennas in extent, so the fraction of antennas which straddle module boundaries tends to be small.
 Inter-module communication is also required in the first stages of the spatial FFT where intermediate solutions must be exchanged, as shown in Figure \ref{moffFig}.
 The ratio of communication to computation can be optimized by adjusting the portion of the array handled by one module.
 The computational requirements of a module grow in relation to the area of the array handled (number of input nodes), while the communication requirements grow as the circumference of that area.\footnote{There are also mixed-mode parallelization options, where the correlator is parallelized by frequency within one module (multiple boards) but broken down spatially across the array, with the advantage of a much smaller corner turn.}

 Breaking the correlator into spatial modules could significantly reduce the cost of radio cosmology arrays.
-In costing out radio cosmology arrays, the cost of running cable from the antennas to the correlator is surprisingly large and can often drive the array design.
-In the MWA the antenna signals are digitized and collected in the field so they can be multiplexed onto a small number of digital fibers, and similar approaches are used for LOFAR and LWA.
-For the MOFF correlator we could include the correlator modules in the field-based digital receivers, so the correlator does not need to be located in a central building.
-This could reduce the cabling to only neighbor-to-neighbor connections between receiver/correlator modules.
+In costing out radio cosmology arrays, the cost of running cable from all the antennas to a central correlator is surprisingly large and can often drive the array design.
+In the MWA the antenna signals are digitized and multiplexed onto a small number of digital fibers near the antenna, and similar approaches are used for LOFAR and the Long Wavelength Array (LWA\footnote{\url{http://www.phys.unm.edu/~lwa/index.html}}).
+For the MOFF correlator we could include the correlator modules in the field-based digital receivers, so the correlator can distributed throughout the array.
+This would reduce the cabling to only neighbor-to-neighbor connections between receiver/correlator modules, eliminating the long antenna to central correlator runs.

 In addition to cost savings, this could help the phased build-out of an array.
-As each section of the array is completed and connected to its neighbors, it immediately becomes correlated and enhances the scientific reach of the observatory.
+As each section of the array is completed and its correlator module is connected to its neighbors, it immediately enhances the scientific reach of the observatory.
 Thus an array could be built in stages over a number of years, gradually increasing in capability.
-This growth of capability is much more difficult for an FX correlator due to the corner turn and the tremendous growth of cross-products (antennas squared).
+This growth of capability is much more difficult for an FX correlator where the corner turn is optimized for a particular number of antennas.

 The modularity of the MOFF correlator does not come without a cost, as there is significant latency in inter-module communications.
 These delays can be hidden by pipelining the computation so other correlation work is performed while the intermediate FFT products are en route.
 This pipelining and communication architecture is a major area of continuing development.